iubizi/040-k-means/README.md

 040 k-means

-Use your own function to implement k-means, the official function:
+Use my own function to implement k-means, the official function:

 ```
 from sklearn.cluster import KMeans